zowe/docs-site/docs/user-guide/install-stc-members.md

 # Installing Zowe main started tasks

-Review this article to install Zowe main started tasks.
+Once you have completed security configuration, you can install the Zowe main started tasks.

 :::info**Required role:** system programmer
 :::